 The CAN OFF mode is the default mode after the SBC has powered up.
 It is available in all SBC modes and is used to completely stop CAN activities or when CAN communication is not needed.
-In CAN OFF mode, a wakeup event on the bus will be ignored.
+In CAN OFF mode, a wake-up event on the bus will be ignored.

-CAN Normal mode 8.2.2
+8.2.2 CAN Normal mode